sugarcrm/candybean/README.md

 ### TODO::
 + Use Centralized Database
 + Add assert robustness by adding more assert types or use a global wrapper assert method

+###Last-minute Update 12-21-2012
++ Voodoo2 Translation will support .xml format tests (instead of only .java)

 ***